Retrieves mapping definitions for one or more fields. For data streams, the API retrieves field mappings for the stream’s backing indices.

 (Optional, Boolean) If

-, the request returns an error if it targets a missing or closed index.
-Defaults tofalse
+false, the request returns an error if it targets a missing or closed index.
+Defaults tofalse. -

 (Optional, Boolean) If

-, the response includes default mapping values.
-Defaults tofalse
+true, the response includes default mapping values.
+Defaults tofalse.

 You can provide field mappings when creating a new index.
 The following